telezoic/Ophidian-Multitude-Python/README.md

 and urls in the second column 	url[1]
 Ensure there are no headers in the .csv

-2: Mod/add your own vendor scripts as needed based on the the apprpropriate matching syntax [from yor vendor's html source code].
+2: Mod/add your own vendor scripts as needed based on the apprpropriate matching syntax [from your vendor's html source code].

 3: Place inquisitor.py and the vendor scripts in the same directory on your machine.